 - Batt insulation can get soaked and sag, creating gaps without any insulation – significantly reducing the R-value of your wall assembly.

 How GPS Works (And Why It’s Better)

 Halo® Exterra® is a great example of this.
 Halo® Exterra® features a permeable GPS foam core covered on both sides with a perforated laminate layer that ultimately allows vapor to escape.
-This means it maintains a higher air and vapor permanence, which makes it ideal for use as exterior continuous insulation.
+This means Exterra maintains an air and vapor permanence rate of 1.78 perms @ 1 inch thick, which makes it ideal for use as exterior continuous insulation.